Join Transition St Andrews

 1. Join our Steering Group which drives Transition forwards

-2. Take on an internship
+2. Take on an internship or research project

 3. Get involved in regular volunteer sessions